gravitational/teleport/rfd/0109-opsgenie-plugin.md

 The Opsgenie plugin (and any others created) can then be configured using resources.
 Example plugin.yaml for Opsgenie.
 ```
-kind: opsgenie
+kind: plugin
 metadata:
   name: opsgenie-plugin
 spec:
+  opsgenie:
     addr: "example.app.opsgenie.com" # Address of Opsgenie
     priority: "2" # Priority to create Opsgenie alerts with
     alert_tags: ["example-tag"] # List of tags to be added to alerts created in Opsgenie
 ```

 The logging configuration will be shared with the main Teleport process.